๐ History & Innovation

 - Instant bedside genotyping for emergency situations

-- AI-driven personalized transfusion strategies
+- AI-driven personalised transfusion strategies

 - Universal donor blood through genetic modification